Code-Institute-Submissions/IgnazioSotgiu-original-crafts/README.md

 1. Click on the Code button
 1. Select copy the URL in the dropdown menu
 1. Open your favourite IDE and enter the command: git clone https://github.com/IgnazioSotgiu/original-crafts.git
+1. In the terminal type pip3 install -r original-crafts/requirements.txt to install all dependencies
+1. In the environment settings add environment variables:
+    * DEVELOPMENT - to set DEBUG to true
+    * EMAIL_HOST_PASSWORD  - Provided by Google Gmail
+    * EMAIL_HOST_USER  - Your email host user
+    * SECRET_KEY - Django secret key
+    * STRIPE_PUBLIC_KEY  - Provided by Stripe
+    * STRIPE_SECRET_KEY  - Provided by Stripe
+    * WEBHOOK_ENDPOINT_SECRET - Provided by Stripe
 1. Then you can navigate through the repository files
-1. Check requirements.txt to see which dependencies are needed to run the application
-1. Add environment variables in your settings to securely store variables in the development

 To clone the repository input this command: git clone https://github.com/IgnazioSotgiu/original-crafts.git